 We were staying in Kuta, so a car picked us up from our hotel, driving over an hour and a half or so to Ubud.
-Here, we quickly put on our lifejackets and helmets, packed all of our valuables into waterproof bags, got into teams and chose our oars.
+Here, we quickly put on our lifejackets and helmets, packed all of our valuables into waterproof bags, got into teams, and chose our oars.
 Getting to the river below is a mini trek in itself – there were 543 steps leading all the way down.

-Our guide, Rocky, was hilarious and good natured.
+Our guide, Rocky, was hilarious and good-natured.
 He would sometimes slap the oar on the river surface, making us jump, or dribble cold water down our necks.
 When we’d jump and squeal he’d yell, “Anaconda!”.
-The guides looked like they really enjoyed their jobs – they’ d paddle past each other, encouraging us to race the other tourists, or we’d get into water fights, flicking the oars towards each other.
+The guides looked like they really enjoyed their jobs – they'd paddle past each other, encouraging us to race the other tourists, or we’d get into water fights, flicking the oars towards each other.
 Needless to say, even though nobody fell into the water, you are guaranteed to get wet.

-The rapids were not particularly challenging, and the guides are very good in directing us to paddle forwards and backwards when we need to.
+The rapids were not particularly challenging, and the guides are very good in directing us to paddle forwards and backward when we need to.
 We did manage to get stuck on one of the rapids which meant that Rocky had to jump out and drag us over the rocks, however other than that the rapids are quite easy and are suitable for ages young and old.

 We saw monitor lizards almost camouflaged on the banks of the river, were amazed by beautiful, moss encrusted rock carvings (they looked ancient but were disappointed to hear that they were only about 15 years old) and were drenched under gushing waterfalls (well, Rocky made us go underneath it).

-At the end of the tour Michael jumped into the water, which was freezing as it was in the shade.
-Drenched, we made our way to our well-deserved buffet lunch that included fish satay, mie goreng, curry chicken, rice and fried soy beans, followed up with fresh fruits and sticky rice sweets.
+At the end of the tour, Michael jumped into the water, which was freezing as it was in the shade.
+Drenched, we made our way to our well-deserved buffet lunch that included fish satay, mie goreng, curry chicken, rice, and fried soybeans, followed up with fresh fruits and sticky rice sweets.